When you are trying to pick out a new puppy, the number of options can be overwhelming.

 Mini Aussie History

-Contrary to popular belief and the insinuations of the name, Australian Shepherds actually originated from herding breeds in Europe, near the Pyrenees Mountains.
+Contrary to popular belief and the insinuations of their name, Australian Shepherds do not come from Australia.
+They actually originated from herding breeds in Europe, near the Pyrenees Mountains.
 From there, they did take a short jaunt to Australia when English immigrants moved there in search of good pasture land for cattle.

 When some of these English-gone-Australian ranchers moved to California, their Aussies sailed along with them.
 In California, American ranchers admired the immigrants' intelligent herding dogs and assumed they were an Australian breed.